File-New-Project/EarTrumpet/EarTrumpet/README.md

 See [Compiling](../COMPILING.md) for more information.

 ### Prebuild script: prebuild.ps1
-Updates `AssemblyInfo.cs` (binary file version info), the package `AppxManifest.xml`, and the internal `DevVersion.txt` (used to determine the current EarTrumpet version during development scenarios) are kept in sync. `Version.txt` is the source of truth for the version.
+Updates `AssemblyInfo.cs` (binary file version info) and the package `AppxManifest.xml` are kept in sync. `Version.txt` is the source of truth for the version.

 ## Debugging
 EarTrumpet can be debugged via the `EarTrumpet` project, or via the `EarTrumpet.Package` project, which is slower but enables debugging the packaged app.